- 01 Jul 2025

 WebRTC Troubleshooting Tool

-The tool below may be run on production-based machines in order to validate that ScreenMeet services will work properly.
-If the tool fails on a machine, it is likely that one of the categories above is responsible for the failed test.
+You can use this tool on production machines to check that ScreenMeet services will work correctly.
+If the tool fails, one of the configurations mentioned above is likely the cause.

 ScreenMeet does not open at all: